GoogleFeud/ts-macros/docs/In-Depth/literals.md

 15
 ```

-This works for all binary and unary operators.
+This works for almost all binary and unary operators.

 ## Logic